+How and why should inventors participate in marketing?
 Inventors should cooperate in good faith with OTL's marketing efforts.
 Inventors should share information with potential licensees to help them determine if they are interested in investing resources to develop the technology.
+If inventors wish to share confidential information, OTL can facilitate a non-disclosure agreement (NDA) as needed with the interested company.
 Inventors will benefit from such interaction by better understanding the commercialization process and the kind of information that a company needs to evaluate a technology.
 Even if Stanford ultimately grants a license to the inventor start-up, inventors often get a better sense of the marketplace, or even find potential partners, from Stanford marketing the technology.

-Inventors who want to start a company around their technology often feel that their company should get a "good deal" from OTL so that it is easier to attract investors, compete with other companies etc. in order to develop the technology.
-However, because the University needs to maintain an arms-length relationship in all its business transactions, license negotiations and the final license agreement must fall within the normal range of terms and conditions of similar licenses to non-inventor-associated companies, taking into consideration the unique circumstances of each technology and transaction.
-Each of the terms e.g., royalties, term of exclusivity, diligence etc. must be thoughtfully negotiated and justifiable to external scrutiny.
-Ultimately, a license agreement must be approved through a conflict of interest review process prior to OTL signing the agreement.
+Does OTL give inventor start-ups a better deal?
+Inventors who want to start a company around their technology often feel that their company should get a "good deal" from OTL so that it is easier to attract investors and compete with other companies in order to develop the technology.
+However, because the University is obligated to maintain an arms-length relationship in all of its business transactions, license negotiations and the final license agreement must fall within the normal range of terms and conditions of similar licenses to non-inventor-associated companies, taking into consideration the unique circumstances of each technology and transaction.
+OTL personnel are not conflicted and therefore are able to maintain a true arms-length relationship whereas faculty entrepreneurs are in a conflicted position.